brandur/sorg/content/nanoglyphs/032-hook-toil.md

 ## Condors and peaks (#condors)

-Yesterday, I had the chance to visit [Pinnacles National Park](https://en.wikipedia.org/wiki/Pinnacles_National_Park), quite notable for being one of the few places where it's possible to see [California condors](https://en.wikipedia.org/wiki/California_condor), one of the rarest birds in the world.
+Last week, I had the chance to visit [Pinnacles National Park](https://en.wikipedia.org/wiki/Pinnacles_National_Park), quite notable for being one of the few places where it's possible to see [California condors](https://en.wikipedia.org/wiki/California_condor), one of the rarest birds in the world.

 The story of this species is amazing, tragic, and more recently, worthy of some optimism.
 Very long-lived (60 years), with a late age of sexual maturity (6), laying very few young (one egg every other year), and vulnerable to a host of human-created threats, condors were particularly susceptible to extinction in the modern age.
 At one point they were down to only 27 birds left on the planet.
 Every one of them was captured, and a comprehensive breeding program was started with the hopes of repopulating the species.
 After many years of work it had some success, and condors were reintroduced in California, Arizona, and Mexico.
 Their number's now up to 504, every one of them carefully tagged and tracked.